-- a.
-Failure of two or more didactic or clinical courses. - b.
-Being dismissed from the program. - c.
-Being refused access to any clinical site. - d.
-Re-applying beyond one academic semester of failed grade. - e.
-Violations of professional ethics and/or standards of practice. - f.
-Not achieving and or maintaining a cumulative college GPA of 2.5 or higher - g.
+- 1. Written or Competency exam(s) are not successfully completed on first attempt. - 2.
+Failure of two or more didactic or clinical courses. - 3.
+Being dismissed from the program. - 4.
+Being refused access to any clinical site. - 5.
+Re-applying beyond one academic semester of failed grade. - 6.
+Violations of professional ethics and/or standards of practice. - 7.
+Not achieving and or maintaining a cumulative college GPA of 2.5 or higher - 8.
 Space is not available in the class which the student wishes to apply.